EthanVDub/ReactPokedex/README.md

 <h1>React Pokedex by Ethan Vander Wiel</h1>
+Google Cloud Server: https://ambient-antenna-229504.appspot.com/ - If you are clicking this, you will need to allow it to run "not secure" scripts.
+I am unsure how to fix this.

 This project was created as a practice of React fundamentals, as well as how to access and use APIs within an application.
 The project uses the PokeAPI for the data (https://pokeapi.co/).